avis-router/avis/trunk/server/router/doc/README.txt

   * JavaCC 4.0 or later.
 Only required if you wish to change the subscription parser. http://javacc.dev.java.net/.

-To build the router with Ant, change to the "server" sub-directory of where you extracted Avis and simply run Ant with the default build
+To build the router with Ant, change to the "server/router" sub-directory of where you extracted Avis and simply run Ant with the default build target:
-target:

-  > cd avis-1.3/server
+  > cd avis-1.3/server/router
   > ant

 This will build the file "lib/avis-router.jar", which is the Avis